Available graduate, medical and theological school scholarships

 Medical School Scholarships (M.D. students only)

 Dr. Buzzy and Helen Schulwolf Fund for Smith Scholars*.
 Students selected as Smith Scholars will automatically be considered for this additional scholarship.
-NOT AVAILABLE IN 2017-2018.
 Meet Buzzy Schulwolf in a video

 Florence L. Smith Medical Scholarship.
 For long-time Virginia residents attending Eastern Virginia Medical School, University of Virginia School of Medicine or Virginia Commonwealth University School of Medicine.
 Applicants may be from anywhere in Virginia.
 Watch a video about the Florence Smith Medical Scholarship and read Florence Smith's story, learn the inspiring history of the scholarship and see the bond among Smith Scholars.